 The Company's Amended and Restated By-laws the ("By-laws") provide for the Board of Directors to be composed of as many directors as are designated from time to time by the Board of Directors.
-Currently, there are nine directors.
+Currently, there are ten directors, eight of whom are standing for re-election.
+In addition, the Nominating and Governance Committee of the Board of Directors (the "Nominating Committee") and the Board of Directors have proposed to nominate an additional director.
 Each director elected shall serve for a term of one year and until a successor is elected and qualified.